-- For a direct connection to the database: - 1.
-Select Process collection > sqlprovider. - 2.
-Click the Connection parameter entry, then click the Edit button. - 3.
-Enter the connection data for the One Identity Manager database. - For a connection to the application server: - 1.
-Select Process collection, click the Insert button and select AppServerJobProvider. - 2.
-Click the Connection parameter entry, then click the Edit button. - 3.
-Enter the connection data for the application server. - 4.
-Click the Authentication data entry and click the Edit button.

-- 5. Select the authentication module.
+For a direct connection to the database:

+- a.
+In the module list, select Process collection > sqlprovider. - b.
+Click the Connection parameter entry, then click the Edit button. - c.
+Enter the connection data for the One Identity Manager database. - d.
+Click OK.

+For a connection to the application server:

+- a.
+In the module list, select the Process collection entry and click the Insert button. - b.
+Select AppServerJobProvider and click OK. - c.
+In the module list, select Process collection > AppServerJobProvider. - d.
+Click the Connection parameter entry, then click the Edit button. - e.
+Enter the address (URL) for the application server and click OK. - f.
+Click the Authentication data entry and click the Edit button. - g.
+In the Authentication method dialog, select the authentication module for logging in.
 Depending on the authentication module, other data may be required, such as user and password.
-For more information about One Identity Manager authentication modules, see the One Identity Manager Authorization and Authentication Guide. - 7.
-To configure remote installations, click Next. - 8.
+For more information about One Identity Manager authentication modules, see the One Identity Manager Authorization and Authentication Guide. - h.
+Click OK. - 7.
+To configure the installation, click Next. - 8.
 Confirm the security prompt with Yes. - 9.
 On the Select installation source page, select the directory with the install files.
 Change the directory if necessary. - 10.
-If the database is encrypted, on the Select private key file page, select the file with the private key. - 11.
-On the Service access page, enter the service's installation data. - Computer: Enter the name or IP address of the server that the service is installed and started on. - Service account: Enter the details of the user account that the One Identity Manager Service is running under.
+On the Service access page, enter the service's installation data. - Computer: Select the server, on which you want to install and start the service, from the menu or enter the server's name or IP address. - To run the installation locally, select Local installation from the menu. - Service account: Enter the details of the user account that the One Identity Manager Service is running under.
 Enter the user account, the user account's password and password confirmation.

 The service is installed using the user account with which you are logged in to the administrative workstation.
 If you want to use another user account for installing the service, you can enter it in the advanced options.

 You can also change the One Identity Manager Service details, such as the installation directory, name, display name, and the One Identity Manager Service description, using the advanced options.

-- 12. Click Next to start installing the service. - Installation of the service occurs automatically and may take some time. - 13.
+- Click Next to start installing the service.
+Installation of the service occurs automatically and may take some time. - 12.
 Click Finish on the last page of the Server Installer.